gruener-campus-malchow/startseite/README.md

 ## Installation

 This repository contains all the necessary files for deploying.
-You'll need the `index.html` (`src/index.php` is also fine, it just produces the same static html), `index.css` and `index.js` files hosted in the same directory.
+You'll need the `index.php`, `index.css` and `index.js` files hosted in the same directory.
+If your server doesn't support php (or you're running locally via file://), you can compile the DOM with `php index.php > index.html` and use the html file instead.

-If you want to change some tiles, that's possible using `$tiles` at the start of `src/index.php`, it should be pretty self-explanatory.
+If you want to change some tiles, that's possible using `$tiles` at the start of `index.php`, it should be pretty self-explanatory.

 ## Building